Colorado’s Home Equity Specialists · NMLS# 332039

 Higher Range

-Rates are approximate ranges and vary by lender, LTV ratio, draw amount, and borrower qualifications.
-Updated February 2026.
-Check your personalized rate with no impact to your credit score.
+Rates vary by lender, LTV ratio, draw amount, and borrower qualifications.
+Updated 2026.
+No credit impact to check your personalized rate.

-HELOC rates are tied to the prime rate, which moves in lockstep with the Federal Reserve’s federal funds rate.
-When the Fed raises its target rate, the prime rate rises and HELOC rates follow.
-When the Fed cuts, the prime rate drops and your HELOC rate falls with it — automatically, with no action required on your part.
+HELOC rates are tied to the prime rate, which moves in lockstep with the Fed’s federal funds rate.
+When the Fed cuts, your HELOC rate drops automatically — no action required on your part.

-If you prefer payment certainty, CO Home Equity also offers fixed-rate options through our lending partners.
+Fixed-rate options are also available through our lending partners.
 For a deeper look at timing, read our analysis on whether now is a good time to get a HELOC in Colorado.
+For detailed rate data, see our Colorado HELOC rates page.

 Colorado median home value~$550,000